effectivecore/core/readme.md

 - filtering of URL argument;
-- single entry point of any HTTP request, as a result - no negative effects when the web server is configured incorrectly (.htaccess, web.config);
+- single entry point of any HTTP request, as a result - no negative effects when the web server is configured incorrectly (".htaccess", "web.config");
 - the ability to create a new file type with full access control;
 - the ability to get a page assembly hash in the system console;
 - CAPTCHA base module.